nivey25/Chrome-Extension-Project/README.md

 # Chrome-Extension-Project
-The Brogies creating a chrome extension.
+The Brogeys creating a chrome extension.
+A super cool chrome extension.